If your questions aren’t answered here just pick up the phone, text or email, I’m happy to chat to you anytime.

 How do I book in?

 Call me 0434 010 800 to set up a time to chat (take advantage of my free 15 minutes initial consultation.
 Or email me firstname.lastname@example.org or fill in a booking form.
 I’ll then get in touch with you to chat further and book a time for your consultation.

 Do you offer in-home consultations?

-Yes, if you are located in Brisbane and surrounds I can offer an in-home consultation for an additional $80.
+Yes, if you are located in Brisbane and surrounds I can offer an in-home consultation (travel charge may apply).
 If you live outside of Brisbane, please contact me for details.